ndeepakrao/powershell/README.md

 Each branch is a diferent project.

-*winscp-download: This script can be used to download files via SFTP using WinSCP.
+- [winscp-download] (https://github.com/ndeepakrao/powershell/tree/winscp-download): This script can be used to download files via SFTP using WinSCP.